alanrubin/redux-simple-promise/README.md

 }
 ```

-The middleware also returns the original promise, so you can listen to it and act accordingly from your view if needed (for example redirect to a new route).
+The middleware also returns the original promise, so you can listen to it and act accordingly from your component if needed (for example redirect to a new route).

 ## Configuration